Field Facts: Velvetleaf

 Velvet leaf

-Velvetleaf is a summer annual weed that is common in cornfields and soybean fields across the Midwest.
-Under the right conditions, velvetleaf can cause up to 34% yield loss in corn1 and up to 40% yield loss in soybeans.2 At this time, herbicide-resistant velvetleaf has been recorded in four states: Maryland, Michigan, Minnesota and Wisconsin.
+Velvetleaf is a summer annual weed found in corn and soybean fields across the Midwest.
+Under the right conditions, velvetleaf can cause up to 34% yield loss in corn and up to 40% yield loss in soybeans.1,2 At this time, herbicide-resistant velvetleaf is recorded in four states: Maryland, Michigan, Minnesota and Wisconsin.

 • Scientific name: Abutilon theophrasti